chloeeekim/TIL/ISTQB/CTFL-AT/1_Agile Software Development.md

 Agile projects have short iterations enabling to receive early and continuous feedback throughout development lifecycle
 **Continuous integration** is one way to provide rapid feedback

+Helps focus on features with the highest business value or associated risk
+Helps manage team better cause capability of team is transparent to everyone

 Benefits of early and frequent feedback include:
 - Avoiding requirements misunderstandings: issues detecting later in progress are more expensive to fix
 - Clarifying customer features requests, making them available for customer use early: product better reflects what the customer wants